kehantan/labbook/docs/assays/mtt.rst

     :code:`7 concentrations * 5 well/concentration * 100 uL/well = 3,500 uL (3.5 ml)`

+After all the calculations we can begin our procedure.

 #.
 Mix the cell suspension with either repeat pipetting or vortex.
 #.
 Aspirate required number of cells and mix with required amount of 10% DMEM in cell reservoir.